Helping each member of our team be the best they can

 “I’m a part of something amazing – the whole business is like a huge family and we work together really well,” she shared.
 “From my first day, Tim and Ursula made me feel so welcome and I progressed quickly due to my level of enthusiasm and commitment.
 I feel welcome every day I walk in, and to have that when coming to work is lovely.

 “As they say: if you enjoy your job, you will never work a day in your life!”

-Searching for talented individuals to join our support teams across all head office functions is what our recruitment manager, Kim, is passionate about.
+Searching for talented individuals to join our support teams across all head office functions is what our Head of Talent Acquisition, Kim, is passionate about.
 Her team also works tirelessly to fill the vacancies in our rapidly growing network of branches across the country.

 Kim describes herself as “a really driven person – highly energetic, happy, and positive,” which are all vital qualities for doing her role.
 “I can be in Durham interviewing a branch manager one day, in Eastbourne the next, or on a tube in London going to meet a potential head of department,” she said.

 Recruiting the people who fit our values and will always go the extra mile to look after the welfare of our customers and carers is critical.
 “It is vital that we always think about how each candidate will fit with the business.
 Are they bright?
 Do they share our values?
 Will they put others and the team ahead of themselves?
 These are all questions I ask myself when interviewing a new candidate.”